 Prague/Coronavirus lock-down special from Vince

-In case you're looking for something to do during the lockdown period, here is a Prague- and coronavirus-centric crossword puzzle from Vincent Farnsworth.
-And there is an award going with it!
+In case you're looking for something to do during the lockdown period, here is another Prague- and coronavirus-centric crossword puzzle from Vincent Farnsworth.

 The first person to send us the complete answers on our Facebook Page https://www.facebook.com/praguemonitor